The Corre

-The Corre was a multinational villainous stable that wrestled on World Wrestling Entertainment/WWE's SmackDown brand in 2011.
-The group was a spinoff of British wrestler Wade Barrett's previous stable, The Nexus.

-The stable was formed after American wrestler Heath Slater, South African Justin Gabriel and Wade Barrett left The Nexus and allied with Guyanese wrestler Ezekiel Jackson.
+The Corre was a short-lived villainous stable in WWE.
+Formed in 2011, the group was a spinoff of Wade Barrett's former group The Nexus.
+The stable was formed after Barrett left The Nexus and aligned himself with Heath Slater and Justin Gabriel, both of whom were also Nexus members, while Ezekiel Jackson rounded out the group.

 History

-Formation

 After Wade Barrett was kicked out of The Nexus by new leader CM Punk, he moved from Raw to SmackDown.
-While under CM Punk, Heath Slater and Justin Gabriel refused to perform their initiation to stay in the group and left The Nexus.
-On the January 14 episode of SmackDown, Gabriel and Slater interfered during Barrett's match with Big Show, attacking Show.
-They were joined by Ezekiel Jackson who continued the attack by performing a body slam on Big Show.
-Big Show continued to feud with the group throughout its existence and on the January 21 episode of SmackDown, the group named themselves The Corre, while also announcing that The Corre would be leaderless as all the members were equals.
-They all competed in the Royal Rumble on January 30, but were all eliminated by different wrestlers (in order: Gabriel by Daniel Bryan, Slater by John Cena, Jackson by Kane, and Barrett by Randy Orton) with Jackson eliminating Big Show and Barrett eliminating Rey Mysterio and Diesel, and making it to the final four.

-Championship wins
+Heath Slater and Justin Gabriel also left The Nexus and were moved to the SmackDown brand, joining Barrett and Ezekiel Jackson to create The Corre.
+According to Slater, WWE Chairman Vince McMahon named the stable The Core, but he added a R since that name was copyrighted.

 Throughout its tenure, the Corre often employed interference during matches and frequent post-match attacks.
-Tensions between the members of The Corre and The Nexus led to two brawls between the groups on Raw and before the Royal Rumble match.
-At Elimination Chamber on February 20, Gabriel and Slater became the first to gain a championship within The Corre, as they won the WWE Tag Team Championship by defeating Santino Marella and Vladimir Kozlov.
+At Elimination Chamber, Gabriel and Slater became the first to gain a championship within The Corre, as they won the WWE Tag Team Championship by defeating Santino Marella and Vladimir Kozlov.
 This began Gabriel and Slater's second reign as WWE Tag Team Champions after their first reign as part of The Nexus.
-At the same event, Barrett received his first opportunity at the World Heavyweight Championship when he took part in the SmackDown Elimination Chamber match, but failed to win the championship when being eliminated by The Corre's nemesis, Big Show.
-The following night on Raw, Gabriel and Slater lost the championship to John Cena and WWE Champion The Miz.
-However, Gabriel and Slater immediately invoked their rematch clause and won the rematch and the championship to start their third reign as WWE Tag Team Champions.
-On the March 25 episode of SmackDown, Barrett added to The Corre another championship when he defeated Kofi Kingston to win his first singles title, the Intercontinental Championship.
+At the same event, Barrett received his first opportunity at the World Heavyweight Championship when he took part in the SmackDown Elimination Chamber match, but failed to win the championship.
+The following night on Raw, Gabriel and Slater lost and regained the championship to John Cena and WWE Champion The Miz.
+On the March 25 episode of SmackDown, Barrett also won Intercontinental Championship when he defeated Kofi Kingston.